ISSArt-LLC/ISSArt-LLC.github.io/posts/2018-09-28-how-we-launched-video-streaming-on-raspbery-pi.md

 apt-get install omxplayer

-After the installation, you can run “omxplayer –live udp://@:1234” and the player is ready to accept the stream.
+After the installation, you can run "omxplayer –live udp://@:1234" and the player is ready to accept the stream.

 ***3. Optimization of parameters***